 We have a vast resource to help you and your class.

-Rare 1927 film footage of Babe Ruth, Lou Gehrig and Japanese American Baseball All-Stars
+Rare 1927 film footage of Babe Ruth, Lou Gehrig, and Japanese American Baseball All-Stars

 Babe Ruth, Lou Gehrig and Japanese American Baseball all-stars playing together in Fresno, CA at Fireman’s Ballpark.
 Only on-field 16mm footage taken during the eight city tour.